 How much does it cost?

 Proper uniform and training sword required.
 They can be secured through the dojo.
 Training uniforms with hakama usually start around $250 and a training sword usually starts around $400.
-Beginners usually start with a bokken(wooden sword) and learn the basics before investing in an iaito, training sword.
+Beginners usually start with a bokken(wooden sword, usually around $50) and learn the basics before investing in an iaito, training sword.
 Interested students should contact the dojo to set up an appointment to watch a class before beginning training.